Macbucheron1/0xECE-WebSite/README.md

 1. Modify the file

-2. Verify the modification with `git status`

-3. Add and commit your modification using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
+2. Add and commit your modification using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

-4. Execute `npm run release`
-> This command will automatically do the versioning in the change log file and will commit your changes.
-It uses the standard-version dependencies
+3. If it the end of a lab or a new version, use `git tag`

-5. Push modification if it was not done automatically
+4. Push modification if it was not done automatically

 ## Groupe Member
  - Nathan DEPRAT [@Macbucheron1](https://github.com/Macbucheron1)